iturdikulov/notes/my_notation.md

 This note outlines a system for tagging [[learning]] materials and [[index#Now|other]] stuff.

-Custom notations allowing me for quick assessment of learning materials based on personal experience and priorities, informing future learning decisions.

 - [ ] Scheduled for future.
 - [!]
 Scheduled, but has high priority.
 - [/] In progress, currently consuming it.